StreamAMG/streamamg-sdk-android/README.md

 ## Installation

-Add the jitpack repository to your project level build.gradle
+Add the jitpack repository to your project level build.gradle's allprojects block:

 ```
 allprojects {